 With the use of remote monitoring and televisits to adjust medical therapies and the potential for more potent at-home diuresis, naturally point-of-care mechanisms to monitor electrolytes, such as potassium, are needed.
 The i-STAT (Abbott Laboratories, Chicago, IL, USA) is one such device that has been investigated for use in home visits.76 One could imagine a future workflow that includes the remote incorporation of haemodynamic data, symptoms and laboratories, which then prompts a clinician-initiated ‘prescription’ for WHF that may be available for pick up or delivery to a patient’s home (Figure 1).

 Lastly, in those patients who develop diuretic resistance, for example in the setting of progressive renal dysfunction requiring renal replacement therapy, peritoneal dialysis may be considered as an option that allows patients to remain at home.
-Several small observational studies have shown that peritoneal dialysis may have a role in the treatment of WHF in patients with end-stage or diuretic-refractory HF with or without end-stage renal disease, decreasing hospitalizations and improving New York Heart Association class.77,78 Peritoneal dialysis may offer ultrafiltration that can relieve congestion without significant fluid shifts, and, importantly, can be managed at home by motivated patients
+Several small observational studies have shown that peritoneal dialysis may have a role in the treatment of WHF in patients with end-stage or diuretic-refractory HF with or without end-stage renal disease, decreasing hospitalizations and improving New York Heart Association class.77,78 Peritoneal dialysis may offer ultrafiltration that can relieve congestion without significant fluid shifts, and, importantly, can be managed at home by motivated patients and caregivers.

 Heart failure is an increasing health and economic challenge in the USA.
 Alleviating the toll on patients and their caregivers, as well as decreasing the cost burden on the healthcare system, depends significantly on the ability to transition care from the hospital to the outpatient clinic or, increasingly, to home.
 Multiple recent innovations in HF management may work to streamline treatment in the ambulatory or home setting and help to provide effective, cost-saving, patient-centred care for patients with HF.